dezmou/modez/README.md

 ## addthirtyNine

-Simpler way to add 39 to a number.
+Simpler and more functional way to add 39 to a number.

 ```javascript
 let nbr = 20